hallcristobal/tpgz/docs/CreatingAnIso.md

                  [1]               [2]     [3]      [4]       [5]
 ```

-### The practice ISO starts with Nintendont, but my Gamecube controller doesn't work.
+### The practice ISO loads using Nintendont, but my Gamecube controller doesn't work.

 1. Start Nintendont.
 2. Choose SD or USB as appropriate.